Konstantin Päts: Deportation to Soviet Russia and imprisonment

 The family "randomly" met an Estonian couple, both NKVD agents, in an Ufa market on 29 May 1941.
 They received an invitation to the family's home the next day.
 After the visit, it was claimed that both Konstantin and Viktor demonstrated particular viciousness against Joseph Stalin and Vyacheslav Molotov, sympathized with Germany, and announced that they were impatiently waiting for a German assault on the Soviet Union.

 On 26 June 1941, they were arrested and imprisoned in Ufa, the children were sent to an orphanage.
 Päts was interrogated for hours, but did not take the blame.
 Even in March 1942, he believed that the Western powers would pressure the Soviet Union to send him abroad.
 Eventually, Päts and his son were sent to Butyrka prison in Moscow and Helgi-Alice to Gulag prison camps in Siberia.
-In Butyrka prison, Johan Laidoner was prisoner No. 11, Konstantin Päts No. 12 and Viktor No. 13.XX sajandi kroonika, II osa.
-Eesti Entsüklopeediakirjastus.
-Tallinn, 2004.
-P. 62.
+In Butyrka prison, Johan Laidoner was prisoner No. 11, Konstantin Päts No. 12 and Viktor No. 13.

 On 24 March 1943, Päts was sent to forced treatment in psychoneurotic hospitals first in Kazan, then in Chistopol in Tatar ASSR.
-His forced psychiatric hospitalization was justified by his "persistent claiming of being the President of Estonia".
 On 29 April 1952, Päts was found guilty according to § 58-14 and § 58-10 of the Penal Code, which meant counter-revolutionary sabotage and anti-Soviet and counter-revolutionary propaganda and agitation.
 Forced treatment was ended in 1954 and Päts was sent to a psychoneurology hospital in Jämejala, Estonia.
 Recognition by the locals and too much attention resulted in him being sent to Burashevo psychiatric hospital in Kalinin Oblast (now Tver Oblast), where he eventually died on 18 January 1956.